i-MSCP/imscp/docs/Debian/INSTALL.md

 #### OpenVZ users (Proxmox and Virtuozzo)

-You could have to increase the `fs.ve-mount-nr` limit, else, an error such as `mount: Cannot allocate memory` error could be threw by CageFS.
+You could have to increase the `fs.ve-mount-nr` limit, else, an error such as `mount: Cannot allocate memory` could be threw by CageFS.
 To avoid this problem you must:

 - Increase the limit by adding an entry such as `fs.ve-mount-nr = 4096` to your `/etc/sysctl.conf` file
 - Make the new limit effective by executing the `sysctl -p` command